The Photometric LSST Astronomical Time-series Classification Challenge (PLAsTiCC): Selection of a performance metric for classification probabilities balancing diverse science goals: Methods

 One option is to apply a threshold of classification efficacy on all classes in order to assign an overall winner, though it would require reducing the classification probabilities to deterministic class labels.
 When doing binary classification with a method that reduces probabilities to deterministic class labels, each light curve is assigned the class of higher probability, even if the two probabilities are quite similar, a situation that is particularly likely if the light curve, in fact, belongs to a third class or if the two classes are subclasses of a single physical phenomenon.
 A simple reduction to a deterministic label could be made more palatable with a secondary threshold mechanism.
 For example, requiring a minimum difference in probability density between the maximum probability class and the next highest probability class would help avert this degeneracy.

 A simpler alternative that we investigate in this paper is to use a weighted average

-of per-class metrics.
+of per-class metrics $Q_{m}$.
 (While weights could be assigned to each term $Q_{n, m}$, we do not consider this complexity at this time.)
 Weights that are not proportional to $N^{-1}$ nor $M^{-1}$ may be chosen to encourage challenge participants to direct more attention to classes with less active classification efforts or those that have been historically more difficult to classify due to observational limitations.

 Downweighting the metrics of classes affected by counterproductive systematics could mitigate the impact of the tunnel vision or cruise control classifiers.
 The weights for the \plasticc\ metric, however, must be determined before there is knowledge of which systematics affect which classes.
 Because of this caveat, the choice of weights is isolated to an inherently human problem dictated by the value placed on the scientific merits of knowledge of each class.
 This paper, on the other hand, can only quantify the impact of weights in relation to the systematics.
-We thus agnostically test weighting schemes where classes affected by a particular systematic take a given weight $0 \leq w \leq 1$ and all other classes have a weight $(1 - w) / (M - 1)$.
+We thus agnostically test weighting schemes\footnote{The weights considered in this study are more extreme than those ultimately used for \plasticc\ because the true weights were blinded from some authors prior to the end of the challenge.
+However, we note that the weights could be (and in fact were) discovered by \plasticc\ competitors by systematically probing the output of the public leader board with entries from the cruise control classifier archetype targeting each class one at a time.} where classes affected by a particular systematic take a given weight $0 \leq w \leq 1$ and all other classes have a weight $(1 - w) / (M - 1)$.